-We set \IFPRP{\Omega} for a set of prime numbers $\Omega$ to be the variant of $\IFPR{}$, in which we have instead of the rank operator $\rk$ a different rank operator $\rk_p$ working over $\FF_p$ for every prime $p \in \Omega$.
+For a set of prime numbers~$\Omega$, we set $\IFPRP{\Omega} $ to be the variant of $\IFPR{}$, in which we have instead of the uniform rank operator~$\rk$ a different rank operator~$\rk_p$ for every~$\FF_p$ such that $p \in \Omega$.
 That is, we have to fix the field in the formula independently of the structure.
-This is not the case for the operator $\rk$, where we can determine the value for~$p$ by another term that evaluates differently for different structures.
+This is not the case for the operator~$\rk$, where we can determine the value for~$p$ by another term that evaluates differently for different structures.

-\paragraph{Choiceless Polynomial Time} Choiceless Polynomial Time (CPT) is a logic different from \IFPC{}.
-CPT formulas manipulate hereditarily finite sets.
+\paragraph{Choiceless Polynomial Time.} Choiceless Polynomial Time (CPT) is a logic different from \IFPC{}.
+CPT-formulas manipulate hereditarily finite sets.
 They are choiceless in the sense that they either process all elements of such sets or none.
 It is not possible to pick an arbitrary element from a set.
-By these conditions, all sets constructed by a CPT term, are closed under automorphisms of the input structure.
-Polynomial evaluation is guaranteed by explicit polynomial bounds and the number of steps and sizes of the constructed sets.
-We omit a formal definition of CPT here, because it is not needed in this paper.
+By these conditions, all sets constructed by a \CPT{}-term are closed under automorphisms of the input structure.
+Evaluation in polynomial time is guaranteed by explicit polynomial bounds on the number of steps and sizes of the constructed sets.
+We omit a formal definition of \CPT{} here because it is not needed in this article.
 For a formal definition we refer to~\cite{GraedelGrohe15,pakusa2015}.